 - There are varieties of birth control pills and have a typical use failure rate of 7%.

-- Offers no protection against STDS.
+- Offers no prevention or “protection” from STDS.

 - Elevated blood pressure